10 Great Movies in German: Learn German Through Video

 The drama blurs the fine line between play-acting and reality beyond recognition.

 The German Democratic Republic is torn down one year after Mauer Wall falls.
-A boy takes part in anti-government demonstrations in Berlin.
+Our main protagonist, Alex, takes part in demonstrations by anti-capitalist activists in Berlin.

-His mother suffers a heart attack and wakes up in a coma.
-To hide from her, Alex pretends that nothing has changed and tries to hide it from her.
+His mother suffers a heart attack due to his arrest and ends up in a coma.
+When she awakens, East Germany is no more and the country has turned to capitalism.
+Alex pretends that nothing has changed and tries to hide it from her to protect her from having a fatal heart attack.

 This tragic-comedy will have you laughing your socks off, but it’s also about the transition of the nation to capitalism, a key part of Germany’s modern history.

-The cast includes several of the German’s most popular actors, including Daniel Brühl, Katrin Saß and Chulpan Khamatova.
+The cast includes several of Germany's most popular actors, including Daniel Brühl, Katrin Saß, and Chulpan Khamatova.

 6. The Lives of Others “Das Leben der Anderen” (2006)

-This is one of our favorite German movies.
+This is another of our favorite German movies.
 Das Leben der Anderen is the feature film debut of Florian Henckel von Donnersmarck.

 The storyline is about the monitoring of East Berlin residents by agents of the Stasi, the GDR’s secret police.